Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 The second executive order, signed March 23, closed many types of entertainment and personal care businesses effective March 25.
 This list includes movie theaters, bowling alleys, barbershops and beauty salons.
 Click here to see the types of businesses affected.
 The governor's latest order also keeps public schools closed through May 15 and limits gatherings to no more than 50 people.

-On March 26, Friendly Center in Greensboro said that most stores will close at 5 p.m.
+On March 26, Friendly Center in Greensboro said that most stores — except for grocery stores, pharmacies, restaurants and food establishments — will close at 5 p.m.
 Friday.
-Grocery stores, pharmacies, restaurants and food establishments will remain open.
 Click here for a list of Friendly Center stores that plan to remain open.

 Taxes